joshday/DataScienceCourse.jl/README.md

 # DataScienceCourse

-This repo contains the materials for the "Primer on Data Science" course on Julia Academy.
+This repo contains the materials for the "Primer on Data Science in Julia" course on Julia Academy.
 Use this as a template for creating your own courses.

 ## Notes